-In order to achieve production at Norasa the Company identified certain critical long-lead items required to bring the mine into production.
-At September 30, 2018 capital work-in-progress includes an access road to the Valencia mine site which is now complete, a crusher (currently in storage in Namibia) and deposits of \$367,963 for construction of hydro infrastructure.
-The value of capital work-in-progress was reduced to \$nil to reflect the stagnant uranium market.
-Further investment in capital works at the Norasa mine site has been put on hold pending completion of suitable financing arrangements and a formal decision by the Company's Board of Directors for the development of Norasa.
+In order to achieve production at Norasa, the Company identified certain critical long-lead items required to bring the mine into production.
+At March 31, 2019, capital work-in-progress includes an access road to the Valencia mine site which is now complete, a crusher (currently in storage in Namibia) and deposits of \$367,963 for construction of hydro infrastructure.
+The value of capital work-in-progress was reduced to \$nil during the year ended December 31.
+2017 to reflect the stagnant uranium market.
+Further investment in capital works at the Norasa has been put on hold pending completion of suitable financing arrangements and a formal decision by the Company's Board to proceed with the development of Norasa.